Ezequiel294/dotfiles/README.md

 sudo pacman -S xorg xorg-xinit qtile sddm alacritty git
 ```

-Before rebooting, you have to enable sddm and the VirtualBox guest additions
+You have to enable sddm and the VirtualBox guest additions
 ```bash
 sudo systemctl enable vboxservice sddm
 ```